 Should you need further screening, your doctor may order:

-- MRI (magnetic resonance imaging) test uses powerful magnetic fields to create 3D pictures that detect tumors with greater detail.
+- MRI (magnetic resonance imaging).
+Uses powerful magnetic fields to create 3D pictures that detect tumors with greater detail.

-- CT (computed tomography) scan takes data from several X-ray images and converts them into pictures on a monitor.
+- CT (computed tomography).
+Takes data from several X-ray images and converts them into pictures on a monitor.
 It can show tissues and blood vessels in addition to bones.

 Depending on which type of tumor your doctor suspects, you might have additional tests and procedures.

-- Chest X-ray to find out if the tumor started elsewhere in your body.
+- Chest X-ray.
+Discovers if the tumor started elsewhere in your body.

-- Bone scan to detect tumors and bone abnormalities.
+- Bone scan.
+Detect tumors and bone abnormalities.

-- Spinal tap to draw a small amount of cerebrospinal fluid from your spine.
+- Spinal tap.
+Draws a small amount of cerebrospinal fluid from your spine.
 A pathologist will examine the fluid under a microscope to look for infection, cancer cells, or other problems.

-- Blood draw to check for tumor markers that indicated a particular tumor type.
+- Blood draw.
+Check for tumor markers that indicated a particular tumor type.

-- Magnetic resonance spectroscopy (MRS), which produces images depicting your brain’s chemistry and function.
+- Magnetic resonance spectroscopy (MRS).
+Produces images depicting your brain’s chemistry and function.
 Your doctor will compare normal tissue to abnormal tissue.
 This procedure uses the same equipment as an MRI so they’re often done at the same time.